ShafeenTejani/ShafeenTejani.github.io/_posts/2016-12-30-fast-style-transfer.markdown

 <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

 In my [previous post]({{ site.baseurl }}{% post_url 2016-12-27-style-transfer %})  I discussed the goal of transferring the style of one image onto the content of another.
 I gave an outline of the paper [A Neural Algorithm of Artistic Style](https://arxiv.org/abs/1508.06576) which formulated this task as an optimisation problem that could be solved using gradient descent.
 One of the drawbacks to this approach is the time taken to generate styled images.
 For each style transfer that we want to generate we need to solve a new optimisation problem.
-The following style transfers were generated on a GTX 1080 GPU and each took about 2 minutes to generate:
+Each of the following style transfers took **approximately 1 hour to generate** using a CPU and running for 1000 iterations:

 <p align="center" style="margin-top:2em;margin-bottom:2em;">
   <img src="{{site.url}}/assets/images/fast_style_transfer/gatys_results.png"/>
 </p>

-To generate them on a CPU would've taken around 36 hours each.
-So how do apps such as [Prisma](http://prisma-ai.com/) allow users to apply different styles to a content image and run this on a mobile device within seconds rather than hours?
+So how do apps such as [Prisma](http://prisma-ai.com/) allow users to apply different styles to a content image and run this on the CPU of a mobile device within seconds rather than hours?

 ## Real-time style transfer